frediohash/Create-Blockchain/README.md

 # Create-Blockchain

-Create genesis block that will be called over blockhain.
+Create genesis block that will be called over Blockhain.

 ## Node.js (Install)